An Overview of Peer to Peer Lending License

 Submission of Data to CICs by the Peer to Peer Lending Companies

-The P2P Lending Companies are mandatorily required to become members of the Credit Information Companies and submit the relevant data to them.
+Peer to Peer Lending Companies is mandatorily required to become members of the Credit Information Companies and submit the relevant data to them.
 This includes:

-- keeping the credit information of the borrowers and the lenders well-maintained and updating the same on such intervals as decided upon between the company and the CIC;
+- It keeps the credit information of the borrowers and the lenders well-maintained and updates the same on such intervals, as decided between the Company and the CIC;

-- Necesaar measures that may be required for ensuing the credit information provided by it is up to date, precise and complete;
+- Necessary measures that may be required to ensure the credit information provided by it is up to date, precise and complete;

-- for agreements with the participants, it shall include the relevant consents for providing the credit information.
+- For the agreements with the participants, it shall include the relevant consent to provide the credit information.